javarat/JWatch-v1/README.md

 It is not finished, however the main aspects have already been which include File View (still need a file transfer coded), Remote Desktop, Remote Keylogger, and webcam view.

-I started this in the summer of 2014 as the other option was to watch movies and waste time.
-I figured I wanted to do something interesting.
+I started this in the summer of 2014 as a side project.

 The code base is pure Java, though a few libraries were needed for hardware access using the C language like the JnativeHook for the keylogger.